-Sr. On completion of this course, the students will be able to: No. CO1 Learn the basic concepts of Companies Act, 2013, the procedure and formation of the company along with the information about various documents required to form a company such as Memorandum of Association, Article of Association, Prospectus etc. CO2 Understand the provisions associated with appointment, removal, disqualifications of directors.
-They will also be able to understand essential elements and provisions of company meetings (AGM, EGM and BOD) and modes of winding up of company.
+Sr. No. On completion of this course, the students will be able to: CO1 Study the basic concepts of Companies Act, 2013, the procedure and formation of the company and various documents required to form a company such as Memorandum of Association, Article of Association, Prospectus etc. CO2 Understand the provisions associated with appointment, removal, disqualifications of directors and essential elements and provisions of company meetings (AGM, EGM and BOD) and modes of winding up of company.
 CO3 Learn the emerging issues associated with company form of organisation such as OPC, NCLT, LLP, CIN, DIN.

-SEM-3 BCG-305: FINANCIAL MANAGEMENT
+BCG-305: FINANCIAL MANAGEMENT